 Alan Barley’s Forshage Ergonomic Headless Guitar

-While staying true to his ergonomic guitar design, Chris Forshage still tailors each instrument to the customer.
+While staying true to his ergo guitar design, Chris Forshage still tailors each instrument to the customer.
 In this case, Alan Barley had his guitar built with several differences including a thicker 1.75″ chambered body and 14 frets of clear access.

 For tonal variety, Alan’s guitar includes Schaller Golden 50’s pups, a Duncan single coil, and a Graptek piezo bridge.